splunk/public-o11y-docs/synthetics/test-config/auth-basic-html-login.rst

 4. Add a step of type :guilabel:`Fill in field`, and set it up as follows:

    1. In :guilabel:`Selector`, enter the ID, name, XPath, CSS, link, or JS path of the target page's username field.
-For more information on element selectors, see :new-page:`https://developer.chrome.com/docs/devtools/#selector`.
+For more information on element selectors on Chrome, see :new-page:`Chrome DevTools <https://developer.chrome.com/docs/devtools/#selector>`.

    2. In :guilabel:`Value`, enter the name of the global varialble you stored the username in, prefixed with env. and enclosed in double curly braces.
 For example, ``{{env.test1_username}}``.